 - 1. If Content Server's interface is not already open, log in. - 2.
 If prompted, select the site you want to work with. - 3.
 In the button bar, click Search. - 4.
-In the "Search" form, click the asset type of the asset you want to find. - 5.
-Enter the desired search criteria (if any) and click Search. - 6.
-In the search results list, navigate to the asset(s) you want to add to your Active List, and select the box next to it.
-(You can select the boxes for all of the assets you want to add to your Active List to add them all at once.)
+In the "Search" form, click the asset type of the asset you want to find.

+- 5. Enter the desired search criteria (if any) and click Search. - 6.
+In the search results list, navigate to the asset you want to add to your "Active List," and select the checkbox next to it.
+(You can select checkboxes for all of the assets you want to add to your "Active List" to add them all at once.) - 7.
+When you have selected your assets, click Add To My Active List.